singhsupriya2819/VMware-Horizon-Cloud-Service-on-Microsoft-Azure/Exercise2.md

    ![ws name.](media/exc23.png)

-For more information, see _VMware Horizon Cloud Service on Microsoft Azure Administration Guide_(```https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html```), and search the guide for **Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace**.
+For more information, see [_VMware Horizon Cloud Service on Microsoft Azure Administration Guide_](https://docs.vmware.com/en/VMware-Horizon-Cloud-Service/index.html), and search the guide for **Create a Master Virtual Machine Automatically from the Microsoft Azure Marketplace**.

-**Note:** It is also recommended that you optimize the image using the _VMware Windows Operating System Optimization Tool_(```https://labs.vmware.com/flings/vmware-os-optimization-tool```).
+**Note:** It is also recommended that you optimize the image using the [_VMware Windows Operating System Optimization Tool_](https://labs.vmware.com/flings/vmware-os-optimization-tool).
 This tool includes templates that you can customize to enable and disable Windows system services and features across multiple systems.
 Many Windows system services are enabled by default.
 You can disable services or features using the optimization tool, and improve performance by eliminating unnecessary services or features.
-For instructions, see the _VMware Windows Operating System Optimization Tool Guide_(```https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vmware-view-virtual-desktops-windows-optimization.pdf```).
+For instructions, see the [_VMware Windows Operating System Optimization Tool Guide_](https://www.vmware.com/content/dam/digitalmarketing/vmware/en/pdf/techpaper/vmware-view-virtual-desktops-windows-optimization.pdf).

 When you finish importing the Windows 10 desktop OS VM, proceed to the next exercise to customize it.